BTEC Tech Award in Enterprise

-We feel that Business Studies provides students with valuable ‘Skills for Life’.
+Business Studies provides students with a wide knowledge of the world of work.
 Regardless of whether you decide to start your own business, work for a local, regional or global company you will be required to demonstrate many forms of business acumen.
 The teaching of Business Studies provides students with the required skills and general knowledge to ensure they are employable in the world of works competitive environment.